Principle of criticism

 By "know" we mean one is an expert in the field he/she is going to criticize.
 Furthermore, one is supposed to be in "love" with the field of criticism.

 We do not expect a math teacher to (seriously) comment on biology.
-We do not accept criticism from an artist fairly accustomed to math practices.
+We do not accept criticism on a math theorem from an artist fairly accustomed to math practices.

 Note, however, this rule has some exceptions.
 Noteworthy, a theologian taught philosophers what philosophy is without being a philosopher (in the meantime being accused of practicing philosophy amongst brother theologians).
 This theologian has all the rights to criticize philosophy.